Ed Harcourt: Career

 Through 2005 Harcourt played some live dates with a side-project he called Wild Boar.
 In August 2005, the B-sides and rarities compilation Elephant's Graveyard was released as a digital download.
 In the same year he performed at the annual Meltdown Festival in London, supporting the Brian Jonestown Massacre and joining the curator Patti Smith for a rendition of "Pissing in a River".
 He was also part of the ensemble that performed the William Blake inspired Songs of Innocence.

 Harcourt's fourth album The Beautiful Lie was released in June 2006 to generally favourable reviews, with Allmusic describing the album as "an invigorating and frequently gorgeous affair, essential for old fans and a good place to start for newcomers."
 The album was not as successful on the UK charts, peaking at No. 97.
 The Beautiful Lie was co-produced with Jari Haapalainen, and features contributions from The Magic Numbers, who sing backing vocals on "Revolution in the Heart"; Graham Coxon, who plays guitar on first single "Visit from the Dead Dog"; and Ed's wife Gita, who plays violin throughout and sings duet vocals on the track "Braille".
 He later described the release as "the bête noire of the albums".

 Harcourt recorded several tracks with the French jazz trumpeter Erik Truffaz for the album Arkhangelsk, released in early 2007.
-He also performed live with Truffaz's group to promote the album, and they filmed a Take-Away Show video session shot by Vincent Moon.
+He also performed live with Truffaz's group to promote the album.
 In October 2007, Harcourt released the compilation album Until Tomorrow Then: The Best of Ed Harcourt, collecting material from the first seven years of his recording career.
 With the release he completed his obligations with Heavenly/EMI and the contract was not renewed.
 As a consequence he stepped away from his solo career as he was "really bored and sick of myself and my music.
 I had tried for seven years to make it and break into the mainstream and it didn't happen".

 In 2009, Harcourt signed with Dovecote Records in the United States to release The Beautiful Lie stateside, as well as his new EP Russian Roulette which appeared in May of that year.
 Also in 2009, Harcourt composed the original music for the soundtrack to the Donnie Darko sequel S. Darko.
 In early 2010, he wrote a song called "Isabel" for the SOS Children's Villages Emergency Relief Fund in Haiti.

 Harcourt's fifth studio album Lustre was released on 14 June 2010, the first on his record label Piano Wolf Recordings.
 The album was produced by Ryan Hadlock at Bear Creek Studios.